qfpl/cargo-culting-lenses-ffp/presentation.md

 That was a ``Prism``.

 > - Prisms are Traversals that may become Getters.
-> - One way to think of Prisms is as a Lens that is partial in one direction.
+> - One way to think of Prisms is as a Lens that is partial in one direction, with laws.
 > - ```haskell
     Right 'c' ^? _Left == Nothing
     Left 'c' ^? _Left == Just 'c'